cabal-club/cable/readme.md

 ## introduction
-Cable is the wire protocol for [Cabal](https://cabal.chat), a distributed peer-to-peer computer program for private group conversations over the Internet, local network, or more esoteric types of networks.
+Cable is the wire protocol for [Cabal](https://cabal.chat), a distributed peer-to-peer computer program for private group chat over the Internet, local networks, or other, more esoteric types of networks.

 Cable is designed to be:
 * fairly simple to implement in any language with only a single dependency (libsodium)